iip-ecosphere/platform/platform/documentation/BUILDING.md

 Ensure that the Maven `platformDependencies` are installed (see [install](../../tools/Install))

   * `mvn install`, for component updates `mvn -U install`
+  * The initial build of `configuration.easy` requires multiple steps.
+Please refer to the [component documentation](../configuration/configuration.easy/README.md).

+A shortcut build path for the absolutely required components excluding all potential alternatives is summarized in the [release documentation](RELEASE.md).
 For running tests with plugins (tests are implied in `mvn install`) within the git workspace, please build all required plugins stated in the respective pom first.
 If built in the git workspace, the tests try to do a shortcut using the local JARs rather than those from Maven, which fails if there are no local builds.

 ## Failures